jrmycanady/Utterson/doc/conventions.md

 # Conventions
 Jekyll and Hyde are both very flexible allowing end users to implement whatever they would like. utterson utilizes that flexibility to impelemnt a website/blog based on a specific set of conventions.
 The flexibilty of Jekyll and Hyde are sacraficed for the simplicity of utterson.
 This section details the conventions that are utilized by utterson.

 ## Post Metadata
 Jekyll and Hyde both provide post meta data.
-No metadata is required by some items are expected for specific features to work. utterson adds some conventions to the standard meta data.
+No metadata is required but some items are expected for specific features to work. utterson adds some conventions to the standard meta data.
 The following are the expected items.

 ```yaml
 layout: <string>